kugurerdem/rugu.dev/content/english/blog/npc.md

 programmed through evolution to conserve energy, people usually choose the first two options unless the information is crucial to their survival.

-I believe that many of the fallacies or biases we have developed were ingrained because they were effective in environments where being quick and efficient was more important than being accurate, as conserving energy was one of the greatest challenges.
+Many of the fallacies or biases we have developed were ingrained because they were effective in environments where being quick and efficient was more important than being accurate, as conserving energy was one of the greatest challenges.

 The issue is that most of us no longer live in environments where we can’t afford to think things through.
-In fact, our world has become so abstract and reliant on complex systems with many layers, that we may be living in a time where thoughtful analysis of how we choose to do things are more crucial than ever before.
+Our world has become so abstract and reliant on complex systems with many layers, that we may be living in a time where thoughtful analysis of how we choose to do things is more crucial than ever .

-I can't help but think about how much we could improve quality of our livings if we honestly tried to be consistent in our beliefs and approaches by applying points 3 and 4.
+I can't help but think about how much we could improve quality of our living if we honestly tried to be consistent in our beliefs and approaches by applying points 3 and 4.

 # Don't delegate thinking to others!